google/xls/docs_src/tools.md

 ### clang-tidy

 For C++ development, you might need a compilation database to have good support in your IDE.
-You can create the `compile_commands.json` by running this script.
+You can create the `compile_flags.txt` by running this script.

 ```
 xls/dev_tools/make-compilation-db.sh